chasetec/chasetec.github.io/_posts/2019-10-13-wanhao-duplicator-i3-bltouch.md

 You can automatically run the bed leveling every time you print.
 By adding `G29` to the before printing GCODE in your slicer program.
 Just make sure that any home commands (`G28`) happen before the `G29`.
 If you run `G28` after `G29` it will turn off bed leveling.

-The before printing GCODE I'm running is designed for use in CURA and is based on code found at https://www.reddit.com/r/ender3/comments/aiebc7/better_cura_start_gcode_for_bltouch/
+The before printing GCODE I'm running is designed for use in CURA and is based on code found on [Reddit](https://www.reddit.com/r/ender3/comments/aiebc7/better_cura_start_gcode_for_bltouch/).

 ````
 M140 S{material_bed_temperature_layer_0} ; Set Heat Bed temperature